sudhirpratapyadav/webxr_api_server/README.md

 The server includes a 3D visualization interface accessible at `https://<your-ip>:8443/static/gui.html`.
 This interface:

-- Displays the WebXR pose data as a 3D cube with coordinate axes
-- Updates in real-time via WebSocket connection
+- Displays the a smartphone whose pose is updated in real-time via WebSocket connection
+- UI panel for displaying pose values and some other controls
 - Includes interactive camera controls (pan, zoom, rotate)
-- Features an overlay panel showing precise position and orientation values
-- Allows minimizing the UI panel to focus on the visualization

 ## Data Format